LordTejas/XFlix-React/python/README.md

 Internally both the scripts run the following commands

- * `pip3 install -r requirements.txt` - This will install the dependencies mentioned in the requirement.file
  * `python3 -m app INPUT_FILE=sample_input/input1.txt OUTPUT_FILE=out.txt` - This will run the solution passing in the sample input file as the command line argument

 If you are providing a solution without using the build file, we want you to name your Main file as geektrust.py.
 This is the file that will contain your main method.